csci-182/fall2022/pages/syllabus.md

 ## Getting Questions Answered

 ### Office Hours
 Office hours (and tutorials) are hands down **THE BEST** resource this course has to offer.
-We have 22 TAs/Peer Mentors whose job is to help you to be successful and find your own power as current and future programmers.
+We have 19 TAs/peer mentors whose job is to help you to be successful and find your own power as current and future programmers.
 That said, it's up to you to take initiave and cultivate a weekly / bi-weekly office-hours-going practice that works for you and your schedule.
-This looks different for everyone: some people go to 1-2 office hours sessions per week and finish their homework with a TA nearby (if needed).
+This looks different for everyone: some people go to 1-2 office hours sessions per week and finish their homework with a TA or peer mentor nearby (if needed).
 Other students never go to office hours (though this is rare, as the homeworks and projects are challenging).
-Also, different people connect with different TAs, so do shop around to find a TA with whom you work well...and drop in sooner rather than later!
+Also, different people connect with different TAs/peer mentors, so do shop around to find a person with whom you work well...and drop in sooner rather than later!

 The kinds of questions that are perfectly legitimate to ask in office hours include (but are not limited to):